OCA/hr/hr_course/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows your to manage employee's training courses and all its validation process.
+This module allows your to manage employee's training courses, course dates and all its validation process.

 **Table of contents**